DCVNet: Dilated Cost Volume Networks for Fast Optical Flow: Related Work

 FlowNet, proposed in~\cite{Dosovitskiy:2015Flownet}, has two variants, FlowNetS and FlowNetC, both of which have an encoder-decoder structure.
 FlowNetS simply \emph{concatenates} the feature representations of the two images obtained from the encoder and lets the decoder learn how to compute optical flow.
 In contrast, FlowNetC constructs a cost volume by computing matching costs (or similarity) between two feature maps.
 To improve the accuracy, especially for large displacements, FlowNet2~\cite{Ilg:2016:Flownet2} concatenates the FlowNetS and FlowNetC variants in a cascade, where the optical flow estimation is progressively refined.
 This is the first instance where a neural network reports better or on-par optical flow results with classical engineered approaches.

 Although FlowNet2 achieves good accuracy, it has 162M parameters.
 The more compact SpyNet is proposed in~\cite{Ranjan:2016:SpyNet}.
 It computes flow in a coarse-to-fine manner by using a \emph{pyramid} structure borrowed from classical approaches.
 PWC-Net~\cite{sun2018pwc} extends the pyramid structure used in SpyNet.
 In each pyramid level, a cost volume is built by \emph{warping} the second image's feature map using the optical flow estimation in the previous level.
 As a result, large displacements can be captured in a sequential manner.
 A similar coarse-to-fine strategy is used in other approaches.
 LiteFlowNet~\cite{Hui_2018_CVPR} also uses a pyramid structure to estimate optical flow in a cascade manner and proposes a flow regularization layer.
 In the recent extension LiteFlowNet3~\cite{hui2020liteflownet3}, an adaptive modulation prior is added to the cost volume, and local flow consistency is used to improve the final accuracy.
 HD$^3$~\cite{yin2019hierarchical} converts optical flow estimation into discrete distribution decomposition.
-SENSE~\cite{jiang2019sense} extends PWC-Net to solve optical flow and stereo disparity at the same time with a shared encoder. \new{Instead of using a feature hierarchy for coarse-to-fine estimation, a Recurrent Neural Network is used in RAFT~\cite{teed2020raft}.
-It builds a full-range cost volume capturing the similarity between all pairs of locations between two images.
-But at each recurrence step, only a partial cost volume in a small neighborhood is used to estimate an offset.
-This offset is used to move the estimated optical flow (displacement) iteratively closer to the optimum.}
+SENSE~\cite{jiang2019sense} extends PWC-Net to solve optical flow and stereo disparity at the same time with a shared encoder.
+In~\cite{yang2019volumetric}, a separable 4D convolution is proposed to process the cost volume, which is converted into two successive 3D convolutions.
+In~\cite{wang2020displacement}, 2D convolutions are independently applied to each sampled displacement in the cost volume for displacement-invariant cost learning (DICL).
+In~\cite{xu2022gmflow}, optical flow estimation is modeled as a global matching problem by computing the similarities of features, where iterative refinement shows improved accuracy.